 President Joe Biden issued an order during his first day in office, on January 20, 2021, stating that DHS must "take all actions [deemed] appropriate, consistent with applicable law, to preserve and fortify DACA."

-President Biden has also announced plans to protect dreamers, their parents, and others by creating a roadmap to citizenship through legislative immigration reform.
+President Biden also announced plans to protect dreamers, their parents, and others by creating a roadmap to citizenship through legislative immigration reform.
 Those steps will obviously take longer to implement.

 If you qualify for DACA but have never applied for it before, you might want to consult an immigration attorney for an analysis of the latest situation.
 If the legal situation changes and you can move forward, the attorney can help you with filling out Form I-821D and preparing the documents that must accompany it.

 With regard to renewing, you must do so no later than one year after your DACA expires.
 Nevertheless, USCIS advises that applicants file their DACA renewals between 120 and 150 days prior to the expiration of their grant.
 Renewals are also made on Form I-821D.